EdmundLuan/EdmundLuan.github.io/_pages/projects.md

 <br/>

 ---
-## Stable Controller Design for the Magnetic Levitation
+## Stable Controller Design for Magnetic Levitation

 -   Advisor: Prof. Ai-Guo Wu
 -   Modeled the magnetic levitation system and obtained its linearized plant model in transfer function.